Funded by: US Agency for International Development

 Project Duration: 1990-2008

-Countries: Global, South Africa, Bangladesh, Philippines, Cambodia, Benin, Niger, Ecuador, Zambia, Uganda, Tanzania, Kenya, Jamaica, Jordan, Honduras, Russia, Malawi, Bolivia, Nicaragua, Peru, Chile, Mali, Indonesia, Mexico, Nigeria, Vietnam, Eritrea, Egypt, Zimbabwe, Laos, Colombia, Trinidad, Poland, Costa RicaPartners:
+Countries: Global, South Africa, Bangladesh, Philippines, Cambodia, Benin, Niger, Ecuador, Zambia, Uganda, Tanzania, Kenya, Guatemala, Jamaica, Jordan, Honduras, Russia, Malawi, Bolivia, Rwanda, Nicaragua, Peru, Chile, Mali, Indonesia, Mexico, Nigeria, Vietnam, Morocco, Eritrea, Pakistan, Egypt, Zimbabwe, Laos, Colombia, Trinidad, Poland, Costa RicaPartners:

 Academy for Educational Development; Initiatives Inc.; Johns Hopkins University; and Joint Commission Resources, Inc.(subcontractors)

-For nearly 20 years, URC provided global leadership for health care quality assurance in USAID-supported programs through the Quality Assurance Project (QAP) I, II, and III.
+For nearly 20 years, URC and its non-profit affiliate, the Center for Human Services, provided global leadership for health care quality assurance in USAID-supported programs through the Quality Assurance Project (QAP) I, II, and III.
 QAP provided technical assistance and conducted operations research on health care quality improvement.
 This work helped to raise awareness in countries and internationally that quality improvement (QI) is an essential component of health system strengthening and that quality standards and QI capacity development are vital to the development of health care systems in even the most resource-constrained countries.

 Working with partners at the national, regional/district, and facility levels, QAP supported countries to design, introduce, and ensure implementation of clinical guidelines and standards, quality monitoring and assessment methods, continuous QI, and effective training and job aids that contributed to sustainable improvements in the quality of care, improved interpersonal communications and patient satisfaction, and reductions in mortality.